evandynh/wormy_project1/README.md

 - Have the winning message show you the difference between your personal best and current score.
 - Displayed Wormy with a stuffed belly upon losing the game.
 - Create a yummy sound everytime Wormy eats a piece of food.
-- Create a pause function, it which the player can puase the game with the spacebar.
+- Create a pause function, it which the player can pause the game with the spacebar.
 - Display an image of the controls to be displayed left of the game board while playing.